Nexedi/jio/docs/revision_storages.rst

    left-most version on the document tree (2-375... and labels all other versions as conflicting 2-068...).

 #.
-Retrieve conflicts by setting option
+Retrieve conflicts by setting option:

    .. code-block:: javascript